ghost-language/website/docs/functions.md

 var value = returnSum(1, 2);
 ```

 The assigned value is the result of the functions `return` statement.
-As mentioned earlier, if no `return` statement is found within the function, a value of `nil` will be returned implicitly.
+As mentioned earlier, if no `return` statement is found within the function, a value of `null` will be returned implicitly.

 ## Closures
 Functions are _first class_ in Ghost, which just means they are real values that you can get a reference to, store in variables, pass around, etc.